 5.4.1 General

-The following commands and responses are used by the UE side and SCEF or P-GW side as shown in table 5.4.1-1.
+The following commands and responses are used by the UE side and Network side as shown in table 5.4.1-1.
 Each link connection shall support the appropriate set of commands and responses for the type of operation desired.

 Table 5.4.1-1: Commands and responses